-Research Question 4: Do students of the same teachers learn more when using SmartGraphs than without SmartGraphs?
+Research Question 6: Do students of the same teachers learn more when using SmartGraphs than without SmartGraphs?

 While the first year of the study compared learning gains between students taught by teachers with or without SmartGraphs software-a classic experimental trial-one advantage of a two-year study is the ability to compare students of the same teachers teaching without and then, a year later, with the SmartGraphs software.
-While the students between years have changed, it is expected that there are enough constants between the years, such as school, population characteristics, curriculum, and teaching style, that a two-year comparison between students of the same teachers should have strong credibility.
+While the students between years changed, there are enough constants between the years-notably school, population characteristics, curriculum, and teaching style-that a two-year comparison between students of the same teachers has strong credibility.
+In effect, this research question is a variant of research question 1 (Do students who use SmartGraphs activities learn more than comparison students studying the same topic from the same textbooks, but who do not use SmartGraphs activities?).

 In order to make this comparison, the 18 items that were common between the assessments in both years were used to compute scores and gain scores.
-Results are shown in Table 8 and Figure 6 for students of teachers in Cohort D, who used SmartGraphs in 2012 but not in 2011.
+Results are shown in Table 7 and Figure 6 for students of teachers in Cohort D, who used SmartGraphs in 2012 but not in 2011.